Who is UAEM?

 As a non-profit organization rooted in a global movement of university students, UAEM aims to

-(1) promote access to medicines and medical innovations in low- and middle-income countries by changing norms and practices around academic patenting and licensing, supported by our own independent research,
+(1) promote access to medicines and medical innovations where barriers exist primarily by changing norms and practices around academic patenting and licensing, supported by our own independent research,

-(3) empower students to respond to the access and innovation crisis by advocating for the most promising global biomedical R&D system that works for all.
+(3) empower students to respond to the biomedical access and innovation crisis by advocating for the most promising global biomedical R&D system that works for all.

-As committed students from all over the world who passionately believe in social justice and health equity, we find it unacceptable that millions of people do not have access to essential medicines.
-We are particularly concerned about people in developing countries who are disproportionately affected by the access to medicines crisis.
+As committed students from all over the world who passionately believe in social justice and health equity, we find it unacceptable that millions of people do not have access to medicines.
+We are particularly concerned about people who are disproportionately affected by the access to medicines crisis.

-Our work is guided at all times by principles of non-partisanship, democracy, transparency and respect.
+Our work is guided at all times by principles of non-partisanship, democracy, transparency, solidarity and respect.